-- In carrying out the PFSAs of the port facilities located in their territory, in order to determine which PFs are to be included in the aforementioned case, the following criteria must be taken into consideration by the competent authorities of the Member States: - Frequency of the international traffic: a maximum number of ship's calls per year should be determined to berth and undertake commercial operations at the "occasional" port facility; - Ship's type: the competent authority might decide not to allow certain type or to authorize only a limited type of vessels, due to the absence of permanent
+- In carrying out the PFSAs of the port facilities located in their territory, in order to determine which PFs are to be included in the aforementioned case, the following criteria should be taken into consideration by the competent authorities of the Member States: - Frequency of the international traffic: a maximum number of ship's calls per year should be determined to berth and undertake commercial operations at the "occasional" port facility; - Ship's type: the competent authority might decide not to allow certain type or to authorize only a limited type of vessels, due to the absence of permanent infrastructures (passenger ships, high speed crafts, oil and chemical tankers, gas carriers, MODU, etc.). - The port facilities serving passenger ships engaged in international voyages including large and luxurious vessels registered as commercial yachts138 should comply with the requirements defined according to the previous point before being considered occasional port facilities.
+Otherwise, they should be considered as port facilities and comply with the Regulation; - The most straightforward way to ensure that the person ashore complies with the minimum requirements for a person ashore to be appointed with security responsibilities is to require certification as a PFSO.
+Otherwise, the minimum requirements should include qualifications and experience required for the exercise of related duties, such as: - Comprehensive knowledge about ship-port operations; - Knowledge of maritime security terms and definitions including comprehensive knowledge of the EU and the IMO regulation(s); - Knowledge of the maritime security levels and the consequential security measures and procedures aboard ship and in the port facility environment; - Knowledge of the requirements and procedures for reporting deficiencies, and the requirements and procedures for security-related contingency plans; - Knowledge of the Declaration of Security (DoS);